 Smoking With Pecan Wood

-If you know a lot about Pecan trees it shouldn’t be much of a surprise that it’s a great choice for smoking.
+If you know a lot about these trees then it shouldn’t be much of a surprise that it’s a great choice for smoking.
 Related to hickory, one of the most popular woods for smoking meat in the world, pecan has a reputation for a touch of sweetness to go with a good smoky flavor that combines in a way that allows for some truly wonderful results.

 - Wild game*

-*This mostly applies if you like a little gaminess in your wild meat or you have meat that has a low amount of gaminess.
+*This mostly applies if you like a little gaminess in your game meat or you have meat that has a low amount of gaminess.
 Otherwise going with the much stronger smoky flavor from a wood like hickory makes more sense.

 - Beef Brisket